 scores 830 on the Janka hardness scale.

-varies from yellowish, reddish, pinkish, or salmon colored when freshly
+Mahogany varies from yellowish, reddish, pinkish, or salmon colored when

+age.
 Mahogany is fine to medium texture, with uniform to interlocking

 often produce highly attractive figures such as fiddle back or mottle.